 44. Go Up at the O2: climb this world-famous entertainment venue and get a 360-degree view of the London’s skyline.

-45. Get off the beaten track and discover a London hidden gem, from Eltham Palace to Apsley House.
+45. Get off the beaten track and discover a London hidden gem, from Eltham Palace and Epping Forest to Apsley House.

 47. Discover the weird and the wonderful world of humans at the Wellcome Collection.